The Orgasm Gap: Why It Exists & How to Close It

 When it comes to intimacy, pleasure should always be a two-way street.
 Yet studies consistently show that women experience fewer orgasms than men during heterosexual encounters - a phenomenon called the orgasm gap.

 So why does this gap exist, and more importantly, how can we actually close it?
-Let’s dive into the causes & explore ways to ensure a more satisfying and equal sexual pleasure for women and men alike.
+This article explores the causes and evidence-based strategies to ensure more satisfying and equal sexual pleasure for women and men alike.

 What Is the Orgasm Gap?

-• 95% of heterosexual men say they usually or always orgasm during sex.
+Heterosexual men 95% usually or always orgasm during sex

-This clearly indicates the gap isn’t biological but about how sex is approached - It’s time to rethink how we define female pleasure and intimacy.
+This data clearly indicates the gap isn't biological but about how sex is approached.
+The higher orgasm rate among lesbian women compared to heterosexual women suggests that the issue lies in sexual practices and approaches rather than female anatomy.
+It's time to rethink how we define female pleasure and intimacy.

 Why Does the Orgasm Gap Exist?